suretrust/daily-tech-journal/README.md

 ```
 ### (22-01-2020) Memoization
 This is a programming technique that invloves storing the value of expensive method calls for future reference/usage.

+### (25-01-2020) Why is Tenary operators called 'tenary'?
+Tenary means threee which means that it has three operands.
+The if, then, and else. `true ? true : false` => `if ? then : else`.